gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 ### Part 2 – Hyperparameter Tuning

 - Run the **next three cells** in `main.ipynb` to perform hyperparameter tuning
-- There should be two folders created under `runs/` regarding the grid-search process
+- There should be two folders created which contain the results of each run that has been done during grid-search namely:
+  - `runs/gridsearch_final`
+  - `runs/gridsearch_final_new`

 ### Part 3 – Training and Validation